vocodedev/vocode-core/contributing.md

 ## Linting

 We use [`black`](https://black.readthedocs.io/en/stable/) for linting.
-If you're using VSCode, code should auto-format automaticaly.
+If you're using VSCode, code should auto-format automatically.
 Otherwise, run the following script before pushing:

 ```
 make lint_diff